These FAQs have been prepared by the Tasmanian Department of Health.

-Both vaccines approved for use in Australia protect against symptomatic COVID-19, including severe COVID-19 and death from COVID-19.
+All vaccines approved for use in Australia protect against COVID-19, including severe illness and death from COVID-19.

-The virus that causes COVID-19 (Sars-CoV-2) is studded with spike proteins that it uses to enter human cells.
-COVID-19 vaccines present our immune system with a part of the virus, the spike protein, so that it is familiar with the virus and able to mount a robust immune response if it encounters the virus in the future.
+The virus that causes COVID-19 (SARS-CoV-2) is studded with spike proteins that it uses to enter human cells.
+COVID-19 vaccines present our immune system with a part of the virus, the spike protein, so that it is familiar with the virus and able to mount a strong immune response if it encounters the virus in the future.

-Are the vaccines effective against the new strains of COVID-19?
+Will the vaccines protect me against new strains of COVID-19?

 This is because the vaccines work by inducing what is known as a "polyclonal" response – a collection of immunological response to many different parts of the COVID "spike" protein.
-In the new strains (mutations) most of the spike protein stays the same, and only a limited part of the spike protein is changed, and much is unchanged.
-So the vaccines should still work against the main, unchanged parts to the COVID-19 spike protein.
+In the new strains (mutations) most of the spike protein stays the same, and only a limited part of the spike protein is changed.
+So, the vaccines should still work against the main, unchanged parts to the COVID-19 spike protein.
 Researchers are still investigating this and the Therapeautic Goods Administration (TGA) is monitoring this as part of their vaccine approval and monitoring process.